Srijan-101/JavaJobSearchingApplication/README.md

 Job Searching Application - GUI

 This is web scrapping application.
-The application scrap datas from jobsearchig website and display those datas in tabular format.
+The application scrap datas from jobsearchig website and display those datas into tabular format.
 The datas obtained can be saved in csv format.